Taldrain/Turn-Based-Accounting/README.md

 From the ideas of the [Bennedetto project](https://github.com/arecker/bennedetto)

+You can check the product [here](https://turn-based-accounting.firebaseapp.com/).

 ### Requirements

 The project uses firebase (for now) for database, hosting, authentication...

 You'll need a [Firebase project](https://console.firebase.google.com/) to use it

 ### Building

-Install the dependencies
+1. Install the dependencies

 `npm install`

-Login with firebase
+2. Login with firebase

 `./node_modules/.bin/firebase login`

-Deploy
+3. Deploy

 `npm run deploy`

+### Local development

+`npm run devraw` or `npm run devraw` for the dashboard

+It's recommended to update the file `config/config.json` with your own firebase configuration to be able to check to data server-side.